 EU TAXONOMY REQUIREMENT GREEN PROJECTS OWN PERFORMANCE AND SELECTION PROCESSES ISS ESG ANALYSIS AGAINST REQUIREMENTS 1.
-CLIMATE CHANGE MITIGATION - TE CHNICAL SCREENING CRITERIA There are no defined metrics across the individual measures and professional services.
+CLIMATE CHANGE MITIGATION - TECHNICAL SCREENING CRITERIA There are no defined metrics across the individual measures and professional services.
 All efforts to improve energy efficiency of a building are financed by this programme, such as small-scale building renovations and measures such as rooftop solar panels which are eligible. ~ 2.
-CLIMATE CHANGE ADAPATION - DC NO SIGNIFICANT HARM CRITERIA Reducing material physical climate risks Modifications to buildings comply with relevant Germany legislation, which considers various risk assessments.
-These include physical climate risks. ~ Supporting system adaptation Modifications to buildings, environmental risks assessments are conducted as part of the planning process.
-The assessments ensure that the projects do not increase the climate risks for other stakeholders and they are consistent with regional and national adaptation efforts. ✓ 3.
-WATER - DO NO SIGNIFICANT HARM CRITERIA Not applicable N/A N/A 4.
-CIRCULAR ECONOMY - DO NO SIGNIFICANT HARM CRITERIA Not applicable N/A N/A
+CLIMATE CHANGE ADAPATION - DO NO SIGNIFICANT HARM CRITERIA